CodeSpoof/extYuRis/README.md

 - `go build .`

 ## Plans
+- Repacking of all formats from json and maybe from instruct
 - Guessing of more Op-Codes (especially END)
-- Extraction of YPF archives
+- Extraction/Repacking of YPF archives
+- (UI + edit directly inside YPF?)